weiwei4396/BroCOLI/README.md

 BroCOLI support all kinds of long RNA data:
 - ONT cDNA / ONT dRNA
 - PacBio
-Please align your reads to the reference genome and provide the resulting **SAM file** to BroCOLI.
+Please align your reads to the reference genome and provide the resulting **sorted SAM file** to BroCOLI.

 ## Supported reference data
 - Reference genome should be provided in **FASTA** format.